 Writing is a joy, but so is performing.
 Though every successful professor is skilled at stagecraft, I have brought my passion for intellectual play into the realm of circus.
 As a member of Technomania Circus, and later as a founder and performer with Zirk Ubu, I explored my passion for the transformative possibilities, and perils, of abstract ideals.
 In particular, I loved to create characters who luxuriate in their own fantasies; who hardly recognize, let alone conform to, social norms.
 My playful personae included the magic house in love with a chicken; Cliffie, the Disco Shaman; the execrably bad poet; and Peter Henderson, who along with his sister Muffy formed the world's only mixed-sex conjoined twin pair.

 It is too soon to say whether my circus days are fully behind me.
-Presently my creative energies are directed in two other directions.
+Presently my creative energies are directed in several other directions.
 As a long term project, I am writing a book entitled, This Side of Mystery.
 This book provides a point-by-point guide to intelligent unknowing, that is, to a conscious and creative engagement with one’s own ignorance.
 There are circumstances when not-knowing feels more true than knowing and when one’s answers do not feel adequate to one’s questions.
-This Side of Mystery explores such experiences of disjunction, treating them as legitimate and normal, rather than as pathologies of reason or religiosity.
+This Side of Mystery explores such experiences of disjunction, treating them as legitimate and normal, rather than as pathologies of reason or religion.